seiferteric/qrtun/README.md

 This implements a tun interface to send biderectional data using qr codes displayed on your monitor and read using your webcam.

-Set up two linux PCs with a monitor and webcam facing eachother (a bit finicky to get aligned) and star the program:
+Set up two linux PCs with a monitor and webcam facing eachother (a bit finicky to get aligned) and start the program:

 On the first computer:
 ```